 Please note: this index has been temporarily removed from the History Group’s website for editing.
-It will be reinstated as soon as possible – we hope in early 2021.
+It will be reinstated as soon as possible.

 This is the first comprehensive biographical index to appear of the individuals who have contested a UK parliamentary election under the designation Liberal, Liberal Democrat and Social Democrat, over the years 1945–2019.
 Separate files cover eleven English regions (Devon and Cornwall, East of England, East Midlands, Greater London, North East, North West, South Central, South East, South West, Yorkshire, West Midlands), and Northern Ireland, Scotland and Wales (Westminster elections only, including APNI candidates in Northern Ireland).